Tchakvinji Fortress, Zugdidi, GEORGIA

 In 2017, the Georgian Government put the Tchakvinji Fortress in the Category of Monuments of National Significance.

-The Zugdidi Cultural Development Strategy (CDS), which was elaborated with the support of the EU4Culture project, aims to position Zugdidi as a city of cultural heritage innovation.
+The recently adopted Zugdidi Cultural Development Strategy (CDS), which was elaborated with the support of the EU4Culture project, aims to position Zugdidi as a city of cultural heritage innovation.
 This includes supporting the city’s cultural heritage and re-conceptualising the role and functions of historic sites, while discovering hidden histories and initiating new types of cultural activities, among other strategic aspirations.
 Therefore, the existence of the CDS, together with the adopted action plan, creates favourable conditions for further fundraising and awareness raising, which ultimately, will support the long-term preservation of the site.
 In the frame of the CDS, the Municipality of Zugdidi has taken the first steps to establish Youth Cultural Heritage Clubs, one of which will be exclusively dedicated to the Tchakvinji Fortress and involve young people in various initiatives aiming at saving and promoting the monument.

 The nomination to the 7 Most Endangered Programme was made by the Georgian Arts and Culture Centre (GACC), Europa Nostra’s country representation in Georgia.
 It has the support of the City Hall of Zugdidi Municipality, owner of the site, and other local partners.

 The Advisory Panel of the 7 Most Endangered Programme agrees with the nominator that “the proximity to the historic city of Zugdidi and to the Black Sea Coast should be foregrounded as a source of international and local tourism”.